oqolarte/oblong/content/project/imbentori.md

 I'm doing good with my dull, simple life, thank you very much.

+### Entry # 14
+Date: Sun, 10 Nov 2013

+Gentlemen can't rack their brains.
+Ladies won't do it for them.
+The might has been passed back and forth, so that one day, no one will be needing the other.
+We might all become asexual, and the only terrible thing about that is not finding enough limbs to stimulate the genitals.

+### Entry # 15: *the response to any dream is its own ending*
+Date: Tue, 12 Nov 2013

+I ask now for the wisdom of people hearing me out about this one ~~tiny~~ bit (Yes, my dead grandfather, you are one of them, so please stop brushing my shoulder with your phantom hands.):

+*TO DREAM* of someone every single night when the clock strikes nine at the fall of all the bass with the banging in unison of all buttheads to the tune of all that has collapsed and will be collapsing with an angelic choir from the ripped-open heavens apart *IS* normal as long as it does not leave me grasping for breath, right?
+My dreams are made of
+sad stuff.
+When I wake up from one, I put a pillow between my legs and hug another with my arms, because it's all I have.
+A bunch of
+un-talkative pillows, all heat-less and disappointingly foamy.
+They have
+phased out the feathery once.
+Too many geese and ducklings and mallards had suffered.

+I saw once a meme somewhere, asking what if the pillows recorded our dreams and all we had to do is plug them to our computers in the morning to see our them, if any, again.
+Are they that stupid to not know that all dreams have no substantial beginnings?
+Only endings.
+Sometimes good,
+but most of them just stop abruptly.

+Once upon a time, I had many dreams of this particular person who stopped jamming with me all of a sudden---and that is fine.
+Maybe she
+dreamed of other persons, too, who would be genuinely interested in the good stuff of pop music she liked.
+My sister, upon witnessing me looking so badly wrecked, decided one day to teach me a lesson on how to deal with the feminine intricacy:
+Snap out of it.

+### Entry # 16
+Date: Tue, 12 Nov 2013

+Science never told us that deeply ingrained within the cosmic particles the earth was made up of, are so much drudgery that when the godly forces of Universe swirled it all up into a gargantuan sphere, the amalgam was but a place abundant of disappointment.
+Disappointment that, if served frequently in many a cold dose, will dissolve human faith.
+Thus,
+it isolates a person in a barren phenomena, a distant sanctuary of the inner self, sometimes called madness.

+### Entry # 17
+Date: Wed, 13 Nov 2013

+The roads that branch out to those distant havens are all awfully pungent like rotten onion.
+So here's a useless lifehack:
+Be skeptical of
+maps with X's on them,
+simply because they are stupid and do not belong in this time and age.
+Only ancient topography had these large red marks on them.
+They were created by humans for humans as imaginary goals with no evident rewards, so they could feel free to be objective, be freed from their doubts of existence, be ambitious despite the dull Sundays.
+What use really is there of a map?
+The long roads are boring and tiring;
+the short ones are swift and tasteless.

+After thousands of years of improving technology, we still find ourselves stuck and deserted in a different dimension.

 ### One-Liners
 - Spontaneous conflagration is the result of the heat of the moment.